charfimohamed/mlops_project/README.md

 ### Overall goal of the project

-The goal of the project is to use convolutional neural network for binary classification of cats and dogs.
+The goal of the project is to use convolutional neural network for binary classification of cats and dogs and use the tools that we learned throughout the exercises.

 ### What framework are you going to use (PyTorch Image Models, Transformer, Pytorch-Geometrics)

-Since we are working with cat and dog images we will be using torchvision
+Since we are working with cat and dog images we will be using torchvision.

 ### How to you intend to include the framework into your project

-We are going to use one of the pre-trained model from torch vision .
+We are going to use one of the pre-trained model from torch vision.

 ### What data are you going to run on (initially, may change)